pivot-access-ltd/bma-offline-docs/backup/ubuntu-kernels.md

 The low-latency kernel is based on the GA kernel, but uses a more aggressive configuration to reduce latency.
 It is categorised as a soft real-time kernel.
 For more information, see [Criteria for real-time computing^](https://en.wikipedia.org/wiki/Real-time_computing#Criteria_for_real-time_computing) (Wikipedia).

-MAAS denotes a low latency kernel in a few ways:
+MAAS denotes a low latency kernel in three ways:

--   `hwe-x-lowlatency`: the Xenial low latency HWE kernel for Trusty
+1.   `hwe-x-lowlatency`: the Xenial low latency HWE kernel for Trusty
--   `ga-16.04-lowlatency`: the low latency GA kernel for Xenial
+2.   `ga-16.04-lowlatency`: the low latency GA kernel for Xenial
--   `hwe-16.04-lowlatency`: the low latency HWE kernel for Xenial
+3.   `hwe-16.04-lowlatency`: the low latency HWE kernel for Xenial

 <h2 id="heading--using-kernels">Using kernels</h2>

 The kernel installed on a machine during deployment is, by default, the Ubuntu release's native kernel (GA).
 However, it is possible to tell MAAS to use a different kernel.
 Via the Web UI, MAAS can help you choose one of these kernels.
 There are three different contexts for your choice:

--   globally (default minimum enlistment and commissioning kernel)
+1.   globally (default minimum enlistment and commissioning kernel)
--   per machine (minimum deploy kernel)
+2.   per machine (minimum deploy kernel)
--   per machine during deployment (specific deploy kernel)
+3.   per machine during deployment (specific deploy kernel)

 <!-- snap-2-7-ui snap-2-8-ui snap-2-9-ui deb-2-7-ui deb-2-8-ui deb-2-9-ui
 <h2 id="heading--set-a-default-minimum-kernel-for-enlistment-and-commissioning">Set a default minimum kernel for enlistment and commissioning</h2>